Ricette di Sicilia

 📦 Storage

-- • Store your mustazzoli in an airtight container to keep them fresh.
+- • Store your mustazzoli in an airtight container to keep them fresh and tender for longer.

 🍷 Pairing